Chronic Fatigue Syndrome (CFS) and Related Disorder Program

 The CFS Program has been supported by the Sunshine Natural Wellbeing Foundation Professorship, and also through philanthropic donations from other groups and families, from research grants, and - to a lesser extent - from clinical earnings.

-Learn more about chronic fatigue syndrome
+Learn more about myalgic encephalomyelitis/chronic fatigue syndrome.

 Patient Care

-The CFS Clinic is the central focus of our team.
+The CFS Program is the central focus of our team.
 We continue to follow several hundred of the most complicated cases of ME/CFS and provide consultation and advice to people affected by ME/CFS around the country.
 We provide care for approximately 200 patients a month both in clinic and virtually, while continuing to devote time to our academic and research efforts.

 More About the CFS Program